MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/sandboxes-in-non-modern-skus.md

 ## Virtual machine sizes

-The following table lists all non-modern VM sizes, and whether they support both encryption and sandbox features running side by side, and hyper-threading:
+The following table lists all VM sizes not supporting nested virtualization, and whether they support both encryption and sandbox features running side by side, and hyper-threading:

 | **Name**                              | **Category**      | **Supports sandboxes and encryption** | **Supports hyper-threading** |
 |---------------------------------------|-------------------|---------------------------------------|------------------------------|